Youth Summer Horsemanship Camp

 About

-Youth Summer Horsemanship Camp includes riding lessons, lectures on topics such as safety, grooming, nutrition, and horse behavior, and additional activities designed to expose campers to other areas of the equine industry and help campers get to know one another.
-Campers take part in evening activities, and on the last morning they give a demonstration of their skills for parents.
-All campers must have previous riding experience, be able to demonstrate basic riding skills, and be able to trot in a group environment independently.
+Youth Summer Horsemanship Camp includes riding lessons, lectures on topics such as safety, grooming, nutrition, and horse behavior, and additional activities designed to expose campers to other areas of the equine industry.
+During the last morning of each session, campers demonstrate their skills for their parents before leaving to return home.

 • Ages: 10–18 years old (overnight campers 10–15 years old; day campers 10–18 years old)

-• Price: $1,250 – overnight camper; $750 – day camper; $250 – lease horse fee.
-All fees are due upon registration, with an option for 50% down and the remaining balance paid before May 1st.
+• Price: $1,250 overnight camper; $750 day camper; $250 lease horse fee; payment arrangements available with 50% down and remaining balance due before May 1; specific cancellation refund policies apply

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.